 For Greece, GRNET is coordinating the efforts of a consortium of partners (AUTH, NCSR-D, FORTH, ICCS) with the overall objective to create an HPC Competence Centre in Greece, in order to enable the efficient uptake of HPC technologies with the three-fold goal to:

 To reach these goals, the HPC Competence Centre in Greece, will aim to:

 - put in place appropriate management structures in relation to providing effective services to government and industry,

 - build a high-level support team that will provide training programs and user support, code development, co-design and integration of local users and SMEs into the European landscape,

 - pursue common collaborative projects with other HPC Centres, and

 This project has received funding from the European High-Performance computing Joint Undertaking (JU) under grant agreement No 951732.
 The JU receives support from the European Union’s Horizon 2020 research and innovation programme and Germany, Bulgaria, Austria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, Greece, Hungary, Ireland, Italy, Lithuania, Latvia, Poland, Portugal, Romania, Slovenia, Spain, Sweden, United Kingdom, France, Netherlands, Belgium, Luxembourg, Slovakia, Norway, Switzerland, Turkey, Republic of North Macedonia, Iceland, Montenegro

-FUNDING: 1.800.000: H2020 (EuroHPC Joint Undertaking [JU]) and through national funding program from GSRT (General Secretariat for Research and Technology in Greece).
+FUNDING: 1.800.000: H2020 (EuroHPC Joint Undertaking [JU]) and through national funding program from GSRI (General Secretariat for Research and Innovation in Greece).